-Based on these documents, your own expertise, and any independent research required, you will draft your report.
+Based on these documents, your own expertise, and any independent research required, you will then draft your report.
 Ensure you apply the legal tests and address any specific questions you have been asked.

 It is really important to provide your report within the timeframe you have indicated or, if that is not possible, give your instructing solicitor plenty of notice of any delay.
 They are likely to be working to a specific timetable.

 In preparation for the conference, read your report and know it well.
 Read any other reports or papers you have been sent and consider how they sit alongside your report.
-If there are points of disparity, be prepared to talk about this and suggest reasons for this or ways to overcome it.
+If there are points of disparity, be prepared to talk about this and suggest reasons or ways to overcome it.

 Many experts find the conference exhilarating, relishing the academic challenge of a discussion with other professionals at the top of their game.
 Be mindful of the others present.
 They may include the claimant or a healthcare professional who has had allegations of negligence made against them.
 It is likely to be upsetting for them to hear details of their own lives discussed dispassionately in front of them.

 When your solicitor receives the report of your opposition expert, they should send it to you for comment.
-Consider it objectively, identifying areas where you agree, and giving reasons for the instances where you disagree.
+Consider it objectively, identifying areas where you agree and giving reasons for the instances where you disagree.

 Be methodical.
-Your solicitor will need a well thought through response from you to inform their advice to their client, their case plan, and any negotiation which may take place.
+Your solicitor will need a well-thought-through response from you to inform their advice to their client, their case plan, and any negotiation which may take place.

 After the case has been issued, it follows a timetable ordered by the Court.
-During this period you will meet with your opposite number to address an agenda of questions.
-The aim of the meeting is to narrow the issues in dispute, and to produce a joint statement.
+During this period, you will meet with your opposite number to address an agenda of questions.
+The aim of the meeting is to narrow the issues in dispute and to produce a joint statement.

-The agenda will be drawn up by the solicitors, sometimes into one agreed list, sometimes two separate ones.
+The agenda will be drawn up by the solicitors: sometimes into one agreed list, sometimes two separate ones.
 There will be no solicitors present at the meeting; it is entirely between you and the other expert.
 Do not set aside your professional obligations.
 You must not mention anything you know about the progress or strategy of the case to the other expert.

 Taking a good note of your discussion is really important, even if you are not the scribe for the meeting.
 The joint statement must accurately represent and explain your position, regardless of whether you agree or disagree with the other expert.
 Use your notes when you review the joint statement and be absolutely sure that you fully agree with the answers attributed to you before you sign the document.

 Some clinical negligence cases do get this far.
 Always work on the basis that yours might reach Court.
-If asked, could you explain your opinion clearly to the Judge and, if challenged, could you respond calmly and objectively?
+If asked, could you explain your opinion clearly to the judge and, if challenged, could you respond calmly and objectively?

 Try to be in Court for as much of the trial as possible so that you can observe the Court etiquette and perhaps see others taking the stand before you do.
-It will give you an insight into how the barristers put their questions, and hopefully help you feel more confident about what to do when it is your turn!
+It will give you an insight into how the barristers put their questions and hopefully help you feel more confident about what to do when it is your turn!